Home » Metabolism » Body Metabolism » Metabolic Process

 google body metabolism

-Recon 2 is the result of a group of international researchers creating the way the body and the individual metabolism converts into the energy that we need and use.
+Recon 2 is the result of a group of international researchers creating the way the body and the individual metabolism converts food into the energy that we need and use.
 The metabolism into energy involves many factors in the human body including enzymes, nutrients, hormones and signaling factors.
 Each area dictates how our cells will interact with each other, the method of body functions and the various ways our body breaks down food and operates.
 Another important factor is that we know genes are the main foundation and that can play an important role in all of the body’s activities.

 Google has created a platform that allows researchers to examine what and how the functions occur.
 They used the comparison of having a community with a number of cars moving, but not having any streets or understanding as to where they are moving and what directions.
 The Recon 2 project puts all of the players into position, allows an examination of each movement and the reaction and interaction as well as the outcome.
 The reasoning behind the research is to allow the scientists and colleagues to study results and potentially understand why and how disease states such as cancer or diabetes occur.
 Understanding may lead to better treatment as well as reduction in the diseases themselves.